Chairman: Councillor Waltham MBE

 5. Forward Plan and Forthcoming Actions from previous meetings - Update by the Director: Governance and Partnerships.

 6. Questions from members of the public.

-8. Director of Public Health’s Annual Report – Presentation by the Director: Public Health
+8. North Lincolnshire Integrated Strategic Assessment – Report by the Director: Public Health

-9. Humber Health and Care System - Operational Plan 2020/21.
-Presentation by the Chief Operating Officer, North Lincolnshire CCG
+9. CCG Strategy - Report by the Chief Operating Officer, North Lincolnshire Clinical Commissioning Group

 PRESENT: – Councillor Waltham MBE in the Chair